raelmoliveira/explorer-d3-fixing-bugs/README.md

-# 🚀 Rocketseat Explorer - D3 - Fixing Bugs
+# 🚀 Rocketseat Explorer - D3 - Challenge: Fixing Bugs

 - This challenge was part of Rocketseat's Explorer program and made me fix the semantic and accessibility guideline problems for a broken HTML and CSS code in a static website.